lisardop/GSoC2021/README.md

 This Google Sumer of Code project "Visual recognition and deciphering of Aztec glyphs using Keras " is contributed by Lisardo Pérez Lugones with Red Hen Lab.

 ## Goal:
-My goal is to do server work between the DeepLearning app in Tensorflow developed by Tarun and the Web app of aztec glyphs in University of Oregon servers.
+My goal is to do server work between the DeepLearning Mobilenet app developed by Tarun and the Web app of aztec glyphs in University of Oregon servers.

 ## Instructions: